finspec/finspec-validator/README.md

 1. Install Node JS, if not done already.
 You can find installables [here.](https://nodejs.org/en/download/)

 2. Launch terminal and go to finspec-validator folder.
-Run the validator server using command.
+Run the validator server using command:

    ```js
    node server.js